Federal Work Study FAQs

 What's in the Paperwork Kit?

 The kit contains all the paperwork and a checklist you must complete to finalize your hiring.
-You can download the complete kit HERE.
-You can also pick up a printed copy in the Career Services office.
 Remember, you don't need the kit unless you are hired for a work-study position.